Robust Misspecified Models and Paradigm Shifts: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, I develop and characterize three different robustness criteria of subjective models and use them to derive novel insights about which forms of model misspecification persist and which do not.
-Defined based on the chance of long-term persistence against competing models, the three robustness notions can be ranked in terms of how hard to satisfy their requirements and be used to compare different forms of model misspecification.
-If a model fails to be globally robust or unconstrained robust, it can still be constrained locally robust with respect to a particular parametric family.
-Further, a model may be constrained locally robust within one parametric family, but not so in a larger one.
+In this paper, I propose a new theoretical framework to study the persistence of misspecified models when decision makers are aware of potential model misspecification.
+I introduce sticky switching to the standard model of individual active learning and study the limit of the model choices.
+I explore three different robustness notions and use them to derive novel insights about which models persist and when they persist.
+I show that all three robustness notions can be characterized in terms of two properties, asymptotic accuracy and prior tightness.

-Instead of assuming that the agent starts outright from a Berk-Nash equilibrium and compares how well models fit the data there, this framework incorporates model switching into full-fledged learning dynamics.
+The idea that the existence of self-confirming equilibria can explain why incorrect models persist can be found in the existing literature \citep{heidhues2019overconfidence}.
+Instead of assuming that the agent starts outright from an equilibrium, my framework incorporates full-fledged model switching dynamics into active learning processes.
 The characterization highlights the importance of this consideration.
-Global robustness not only requires the existence of a self-confirming equilibrium but also needs it to be p-absorbing, which connects the notion of model robustness with the stability of equilibria under a single model.
-Further, global robustness requires that the agent must hold a relatively entrenched prior close to a self-confirming equilibrium belief and that she does not evaluate too many competing models at the same time.
-In a potential extension that involves persuasion by proposing competing models, these observations shed light on when and how such persuasion can be effective.
+Robustness not only requires the existence of a self-confirming equilibrium but also needs it to be p-absorbing, which connects the notion of model persistence with the stability of equilibria.
+Furthermore, global robustness requires high prior tightness around the set of p-absorbsing self-confirming equilibria.
+This finding provides a theoretical justification for the empirical observation that simple narratives and entrenched worldviews tend to be more persistent.

+The model-switching framework has great application value.
+My characterization of robust models, stated in the form of simple criteria that can be easily verified from the primitives, provide a learning foundation for certain misspecified models, some of which are already studied in misspecified learning literature.
+It can also be used to predict the persistence of given behavioral biases in specific contexts, which can be useful for guiding empirical work on behavioral economics and relevant policy making.